rendermaniac/paintfuck/README.md

 # What is Brainfuck?

-Brainfuck is an [esoteric language](https://esolangs.org/wiki/Brainfuck) with very few operators that is Turing complete.
+Brainfuck is an [esoteric language](https://esolangs.org/wiki/Brainfuck)  created by Urban Müller with very few operators, and is Turing complete.
 In fact it bears a lot of resemblance to a Turing machine.
 The operators are:

 | Operator | Description |
 --- | ---